 When B Brian Blair was a guest on The Genius Cast in 2018, his appearance capped off a frenetic week involving his best friend and hall of fame wrestler, Paul Orndorff.

 Blair shared stories about traveling with his friend, as well as Orndorff’s legendary toughness and shoot fights.
 He also gave a health update about Orndorff, which is why Mr. Wonderful found himself as a viral topic on social media.

 So how did we get here?
-There is a backstory to how a sputtering fundraiser to help this legendary wrestler took hold and I was happy to play a role in bringing attention to it.
+There is a backstory to how a sputtering fundraiser to help this legendary wrestler took hold, and I was happy to play a role in bringing attention to it.

-When the first few campaigns were launched, nostalgia typically overrode any question about why a former high-profile entertainer who seemingly made a very good living would find themselves in the position of needing financial help to pay for a knee surgery, hip replacement or any other medical malady.
+When the first few campaigns were launched, nostalgia typically overrode any question about why a former high-profile entertainer who seemingly made a very good living would find themselves in the position of needing financial help to pay for knee surgery, hip replacement, or any other medical malady.

 "They should’ve been smarter with their money," is a common retort.
-And in most cases that is true.
+And in most cases, that is true.

 If you would’ve asked for a list of 1980s wrestling stars who would likely end up in the situation of needing financial assistance, Paul Orndorff, who enjoyed many years as a main event star, would’ve been among the last names mentioned.

 Not only did Paul Orndorff enjoy a 24-year wrestling career largely as a top-of-the-card talent with the WWF and WCW, during his career, he was also in the main event of the first WrestleMania and main evented a card in Toronto in a match versus Hulk Hogan that drew nearly 80,000 fans.